SAP-archive/cloud-sdk-android-offline-odata/DOCUMENTATION.md

 storageManager.getOfflineODataProvider().addDefiningQuery(salesOrderItemsQuery);
 ```

-Creating\opening the offline store is as easy as implementing the `setupOfflineStore` method in your code and then calling it when you want to setup the offline store.
+Creating/opening the offline store is as easy as implementing the `setupOfflineStore` method in your code and then calling it when you want to setup the offline store.
 Below is an example `setupOfflineStore` implementation.
 The full implementation can be found in the sample project in `MainActivity.java`.

 ```Java
 private void setupOfflineStore() {